 The Multi-Family Ecosystem of Real Estate

-Owning or living in a multi-family property like a duplex or four-plex involves a unique set of issues specific to putting very different families in relative close proximity to each other.
-The multi-family properties that see the most stability are those that build a sense of community over time.
+Owning or living in a multi-family property like a duplex or four-plex involves a unique set of issues specific to putting different families near each other.
+Multi-family properties which are the most stable are those that are built on a sense of community over time.
 Though there may only be a handful of people in the property, the cohesiveness of those people will go a long way towards determining the financial future of the property for the landlord and the residential stability for the people living there.

-There are a number of things a landlord or a tenant in a multi-family property can do to take part in that ecosystem and while some things may seem silly, getting a working community going where you aren’t afraid to ask for a jump for your car in the morning or an extra cup of flour for dinner is an excellent goal.
-Building that kind of camaraderie isn’t necessarily easy, but the payoff can be tremendous, especially if it’s your car that won’t start on a cold winter morning.
+There are several things a landlord or a tenant in a multi-family property can do to take part in that ecosystem and while some things may seem silly, getting a working community going where you aren’t afraid to ask for a jump for your car in the morning or an extra cup of flour for dinner is an excellent goal.
+Building that kind of camaraderie isn’t necessarily easy, but the payoff can be tremendous, especially if it’s your car that won’t start on a chilly winter morning.

 While there is always the possibility that these kinds of efforts won’t result in the kind of relationships you might be looking for with your fellow neighbors in a multi-family home, getting the ball rolling and opening up communication is important.
 Whether you are in it to have a friend in the building or someone you can go to with a problem, simply making the effort to create a better ecosystem in your multi-family property is worth the time.